Interested in volunteering with the MJC?

 The MJC also coordinates the Mobile Legal Clinic, which offers similar services throughout Milwaukee county at different community agencies, organizations, churches, schools, etc. For more information and to see the Mobile Legal Clinic schedule, click here.

-Attorney facilitators, working with law student, assist parents to discuss issues of custody, placement, and child support with a goal of completing an agreement.
+Attorney facilitators, working with a law student, assist parents to discuss issues of custody, placement, and child support with a goal of completing an agreement.
 Child Support services is also present to discuss child support orders, arrears, and calculations.
-Volunteers commit to 2 hours per month.
+Volunteers commit to 3 hours every other month.

 Administrative / Front Desk